pm2-hive/pm2-hive.github.io/docs/features/deployment.md

 $ ssh-keygen -t rsa
 $ ssh-copy-id node@myserver.com
 ```
-If you encounter any errors, see the troubleshooting section below.
+If you encounter any errors, please refer to the troubleshooting section below.

 3- Now initialize the remote folder with: